 The Center funds research in a wide variety of disciplines including, but not limited to, law, policy, sociology, arts and humanities, accounting, computing, economics, environment, science, engineering, health, entrepreneurship, finance, marketing, and supply chain.

 The FinTech Center has identified the following research areas for 2021.
 We have compiled a few preliminary resources for you to explore in determining your specific topic.

-Applicants must first submit a letter of intent by June 5, 2020.
-The letter of intent will be vetted for the suitability of the topic and the scope and methodology of the writing.
-Upon approval by the FinTech Center, applicants can submit a complete paper by September 14, 2020.
-The completed papers will undergo a peer-review process and five of those papers will be awarded $10,000 each.
+Applicants must first submit a letter of intent (LOI) by January 17, 2022.
+The FinTech Center will select LOIs based on the suitability of the topic and the scope and methodology of the writing.
+Selected researchers must submit a complete paper by August 1, 2022.
+The completed papers will undergo a peer-review process and up to five of those papers will be awarded up to $10,000 each.
 The competitive funding will be provided to the author(s) in proportion to the amount of work contributed to the final research paper.
 The announcement of awardees will be made on September 19, 2022.
 Awardees are expected to present their research findings at the HBCU Blockchain Research and Innovation Conference Thursday, November, 17 and Friday, November 18, 2022.